gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

 - Fixed the recommendations view from refreshing too often and performing a flash when reloading content
 - Fixed an issue with the recommendations view resetting the scroll position to the top when entering and leaving the view
 - Fixed an issue where the highlight border stops appearing in the recommendations view
+- Fixed issue where selecting many episodes and right clicking for a context menu could lockup the UI
+- Fixed an issue where the Continuous Playback logic for hours could incorrectly use a podcast's episode limit instead of correctly calculating by duration
+- Fixed issue with episodes not being marked played when listening to over 50% of the episode.
+An episode's played state is now updated when it is no longer in the episode playlist.